lennym/govuk-react-components/README.md

 ## Loading assets

-To include the necessary stylesheets and assets in your app you can - if you are using express - mount the included middleware to serve these files:
+To include the necessary stylesheets and assets in your nodejs app you can - if you are using express - mount the included middleware to serve these files:

 ```js
 app.use(require('govuk-react-components/middleware').assets());